letoram/cat9/README.md

 look simple at first glance, but going against the grain of decades of accumulated legacy comes with some friction.

-For starters you need an Arcan build that comes straight from the source.
-The things needed here are really new, not covered by any release, and is actively worked on.
-[Arcan](https://github.com/letoram/arcan) is a pain to build from source and, if you want it to replace your entire display server, also a pain to setup.
+For starters you want an Arcan build that comes straight from the source.
+The things needed here are new, unlikely covered by any release, and is actively worked on.
+[Arcan](https://github.com/letoram/arcan) is unpleasant to build from source and, if you want it to replace your entire display server, also a pain to setup.
 Twice the fun.

 For our ends here, it works just fine as a window that looks strangely much like a terminal emulator would look, but its innards are entirely different.